desktop-plus/desktop-plus/README.md

 - **Bitbucket** and **GitLab** integration:
   - Preview and create pull requests.
   - View pull requests status, including checks.
-  - Display a commit or PR in Bitbucket (web browser).
+  - Display a commit or PR in Bitbucket/GitLab (web browser).
   - Correctly set repository owner (instead of displaying "Other").

 ### Repositories list: